cargo-bins/release-rust/README.md

 ### Installing compile-time dependencies

 Here we build a project that requires [compiler-rt] (provided in Ubuntu by `libblocksruntime-dev`), but only for the `x86_64-unknown-linux-musl` target.
-The [post-setup hook](#hooks) is used to install the dependency after the action finishes setting up the build environment.
+The [post-setup hook] is used to install the dependency after the action finishes setting up the build environment.

+[post-setup hook]: #hooks
 [compiler-rt]: https://compiler-rt.llvm.org

 ```yaml